pmuens/awesome-serverless/README.md

 ## Screencasts

-- [Develop a Serverless Backend using Node.js on AWS Lambda](https://egghead.io/courses/develop-a-serverless-backend-using-node-js-on-aws-lambda) - Learn how to create a serverless API and connecting it to DynamoDB using leveraging Lambda's new async/await syntax
 - [Hands on with Serverless v1](http://blog.rowanudell.com/hands-on-with-serverless-v1-screencast/) - Rowan Udell shows how to get started with Serverless v1.
 - [Serverless vs. Apex](https://www.youtube.com/watch?v=eKlPIkizlzE) - Video which walks through the Serverless Framework and Apex.
 - [Serverless and the new Lambda features](https://cloudacademy.com/webinars/serverless-framework-and-new-aws-lambda-features-35) - Austen Collins talks about the Serverless Framework and the new Framework features.